 - Buyer guides

-Once you’ve located where their content lives, you can determine the quality and most importantly you can see how it stacks up to your content.
-Be sure that you look for how frequently they are blogging, adding and updating new content, as well as what topics are they frequently discussing.
-Are they doing anything that you aren’t?
+Once you've located their content, you can determine the quality, and most importantly you can see how it compares to yours.
+Be sure that you look for how frequently they are blogging, adding, and updating new content, as well as what topics are they frequently discussing.
+Are they doing anything that you aren't?

 How are your competitors using keywords, are they included in: